Aldi prepares to open 3rd Charleston-area store; new downtown restaurant on way

 Fresh catch

-An outdoors clothing brand created in Charleston two decades ago is resurfacing after it disappeared last year when its two stores closed.
+An outdoors clothing brand created in Charleston two decades ago is resurfacing after it disappeared last year when its retail outlets closed.

-"Charleston Angler has been loved by so many for so long, and we’re excited to continue the brand’s legacy at Palmetto Moon,” said Eric Holzer, CEO of Palmetto Moon.
-“Our mission at Palmetto Moon is to always strive to provide our customers with the brands they love and that represent the spirit and lifestyle of our community."
+"Charleston Angler has been loved by so many for so long, and we’re excited to continue the brand’s legacy at Palmetto Moon,” CEO Eric Holzer said.

-The Charleston Angler brand was founded in 2000 by Caroline Rhodes.
-She owned and operated two retail shops for 17 years before selling them in 2017.
+The Charleston Angler brand was founded in 2000 by Caroline Rhodes, who owned and operated two retail shops for 17 years before selling them in 2017.
 They closed early last year.

 “My husband created the logo back in 2000, and we spent 17 years loving that little guy," Rhodes said.
 "We’re so excited to partner with Palmetto Moon to let this iconic logo live on so that people can continue to enjoy it as much as they have in the past."